Consumer Reports helmet page recommendations

-Summary: Consumer Reports has updated its 2016 bicycle helmet report on the web site, with test results for two MIPS models compared to non-MIPS versions.
+Summary: In 2018 Consumer Reports updated its 2016 bicycle helmet report on the website, with test results for two MIPS models compared to non-MIPS versions.
 In earlier testing they found that MIPS reduced rotational force up to 43 percent, but drew no conclusions about what that might mean for injury.
 They give Excellent impact protection ratings to 24 models, with most of the remaining ones scoring Very Good.
 They recommended 19 models.
 Of those they pick five Best Buys, including one MIPS model and four without MIPS.
 No helmets tested were rated Do Not Buy.

 See our Helmet Ratings page for the short list of helmets recommended by Consumer Reports and also scoring best on the Virginia Tech STAR concussion ratings.